Morus (plant): Silk industry

 Mulberry leaves, particularly those of the white mulberry, are ecologically important as the sole food source of the silkworm (Bombyx mori, named after the mulberry genus Morus), the cocoon of which is used to make silk.
 The wild silk moth also eats mulberry.
 Other Lepidoptera larvae—which include the common emerald, lime hawk-moth, sycamore moth, and fall webworm—also eat the plant.

 The Ancient Greeks and Romans cultivated the mulberry for silkworms; at least as early as 220 AD, Emperor Elagabalus wore a silk robe.
 English clergy wore silk vestments from about 1500 onwards.
 Mulberry and the silk industry played a role in colonial Virginia.

-Pigments
+Pigment

 Mulberry fruit color derives from anthocyanins, which have unknown effects in humans.
 Anthocyanins are responsible for the attractive colors of fresh plant foods, including orange, red, purple, black, and blue.
 These colors are water-soluble and easily extractable, yielding natural food colorants.
 Due to a growing demand for natural food colorants, they have numerous applications in the food industry.

-A cheap and industrially feasible method has been developed to extract anthocyanins from mulberry fruit that could be used as a fabric dye or food colorant of high color value (above 100).
+A cheap and industrially feasible method has been developed to extract anthocyanins from mulberry fruit that could be used as a fabric dye or food colorant of high color value.
 Scientists found that, of 31 Chinese mulberry cultivars tested, the total anthocyanin yield varied from 148 to 2725 mg/L of fruit juice.
-Sugars, acids, and vitamins of the fruit remained intact in the residual juice after removal of the anthocyanins, indicating that the juice may be used to other food products.
+Sugars, acids, and vitamins of the fruit remained intact in the residual juice after removal of the anthocyanins, indicating that the juice may be used for other food products.

 Mulberry germplasm resources may be used for: